PhoenyxSlayer/ATRobots/README.md

-# ATRobots
+# ATRobots V3

 CS370 - Software Engineering
-Archetictural Spike for a Java port of ATRobots
+ATRobots V3 is a cross platform port of ATRobots V2 that uses a modern graphics engine/library